 Bonus Points: natural, eco, vegan and free from nasties.

 The Botanical BB Cream is described as being a subtle coverage to leave the skin looking flawless and radiant.
 I have to say it does just that.
 It provides a light coverage and leaves my skin lovely.
 No breakouts, just lovely skin.
 I’m prone to blackheads so it’s really important that I find something that doesn’t clog my pores.
-I have to admit I’ve never used a BB cream before so I have nothing to compare it too so I’m not going to talk about it too much, as I’m unsure what the competition is like in comparison however I really like it.
-Priced at £18.95 (current price on their website at time of writing this) and most of my natural moisturisers cost me more than that with no coverage so I’m pleased with that.
+I have to admit I’ve never used a BB cream before so I have nothing to compare it too so I’m not going to talk about it too much, as I’m unsure what the competition is like in comparison, however, I really like it.
+Priced at £18.95 (current price on their website at the time of writing this) and most of my natural moisturisers cost me more than that with no coverage so I’m pleased with that.
 The only thing to point out is if you’re looking for something matte it’s not, it’s more sheen which personally I don’t mind.

 Overall Thought: Perfect if you want something natural, moisturising with light coverage.